 Small essentials such as snacks, energy gels, phones, wallets, gloves, and other small items can be stored in these quick-access pockets.

-1. What Size Backpack is Best For Backpacking
+1. What Size Backpack Is Best For Backpacking

-Are you think what size is best for backpacking?
+Do you think what size is best for backpacking?
 So, the perfect pack for most hiking and travel day trips is 21–35 liters.
 There’s enough space to carry food, and clothing as well as some extras like a camera or book but not too much so you’ll have an easy time carrying all your necessities on foot without feeling weighed down.

 For longer journeys where more stuff needs coverage, such as climbing missions, etc., we recommend 36 – 50 L bags, which are ideal because they provide additional reliability if anything happens.